 While the resorts are certainly beautiful and more than worth the price to stay at and visit, there is far more to Mexico than those beach resorts.
 Sure, take the time to enjoy yourself and the amenities that are offered at the resorts, but don’t limit yourself to it.

-There are a number of towns worth exploring throughout Mexico and the countryside is beautiful.
-There are mountains and fishing villages that are more than worth your time and you will feel as though you got to see far more of the country than your average tourist.
+There are a number of towns worth exploring throughout Mexico, and the countryside is beautiful.
+You can go to cities like Cabo with beautiful sea and lots of bars and restaurants that can serve authentic mexican food.
+You can a web search for your favorite activities before visiting any city; for instance, keywords like Cabo Nightclub or restaurants to get all the information.
+Moreover, there are also mountains and fishing villages that are more than worth your time, and you will feel as though you got to see far more of the country than your average tourist.

 Don’t Stress over Safety